rubyfu/RubyFu/module_0x4__web_kungfu/browser_manipulation.md

 # browser.close
 ```

 Sometime you'll need to send XSS GET request from URL like `http://app/search?q=<script>alert</script>`.
-You'll face a known error `Selenium::WebDriver::Error::UnhandledAlertError: Unexpected modal dialog` if the alert box popped up but it you do refresh page for the sent payload it'll work so the fix for this issue is the following
+You'll face a known error `Selenium::WebDriver::Error::UnhandledAlertError: Unexpected modal dialog` if the alert box popped up but it you do refresh page for the sent payload it'll work so the fix for this issue is the following.

 ```ruby
 #!/usr/bin/env ruby